Joseph R. Fowler

 - Pennsylvania, 1989

-Joseph R. Fowler is a founding partner of the firm and the managing partner of the firm’s Philadelphia office.
-Mr. Fowler focuses his practice on the defense and investigation of commercial vehicle and construction accident cases for trucking companies, public transportation companies and their insurers.
+Joseph R. Fowler is a founding partner of the FHMS and the managing partner of the firm’s Philadelphia office.
+Mr. Fowler focuses his practice on the defense and investigation of commercial vehicle and construction accident cases for trucking companies, public transportation companies, and their insurers.
 He also represents construction companies and sub-contractors in catastrophic losses.
-Mr. Fowler defends bad faith and UM/UIM cases and is routinely appointed as a defense arbitrator for numerous insurance carriers.
+Mr. Fowler defends bad faith and UM/UIM cases, and is routinely appointed as a defense arbitrator for numerous insurance carriers.
 He regularly represents commercial property owners in severe injury cases.

 Mr. Fowler has extensive trial and appellate experience in both the Pennsylvania federal and state courts.
 He recently obtained a defense verdict in a case in which plaintiff claimed catastrophic injuries as a result of being rear-ended by a bus operated by the defendant bus company.
 Phillips Trial (2013).
 Mr. Fowler also successfully defended a construction company receiving a defense verdict where the defendant’s truck struck a low hanging cable line resulting in the death of a Verizon worker.
 Hetrick Trial (2012).

 Mr. Fowler has drafted multiple white papers regarding the transportation industry.
-He speaks internationally on transportation-related topics for a variety of organizations including the Transportation Lawyers Association, Mealey’s Publications, Dispute Resolution Institute, Pennsylvania Bar Institute, Lorman Education as well as numerous insurance companies and self-insureds.
+He speaks internationally on transportation-related topics for a variety of organizations, including the Transportation Lawyers Association, Mealey’s Publications, Dispute Resolution Institute, Pennsylvania Bar Institute, and Lorman Education, as well as numerous insurance companies and self-insureds.

 - Defense verdict after a three-week trial in Philadelphia County with an 18-million-dollar demand.
 Plaintiff sustained significant and permanent injuries after a tractor that he hot-wired ran over his foot.
 He alleged a crush injury to his foot, Complex Regional Pain Syndrome, and an injury to his neck that required a cervical fusion.
 The case proceeded against multiple defendants on claims of negligence, product liability, and breach of warranty.
 FHMS was able to get the product liability and warranty claims dismissed through a Motion for Summary Judgment.
 A defense verdict was secured through pointing to the dealer’s testimony that responsibility to inspect the tractor in question was theirs.

-- Settlement of an automobile accident only one month after assignment.
-Quick identification of liability on behalf of our insured driver followed by settlement for a fraction of Plaintiff’s demand before filing a responsive pleading or conducting discovery.
+- Settlement of an automobile accident one month after assignment.
+A quick identification of liability on behalf of our insured driver was followed by settlement for a fraction of Plaintiff’s demand before filing a responsive pleading or conducting discovery.